apache/spark/docs/streaming-programming-guide.md

 val ssc = new StreamingContext(checkpointDirectory)
 {% endhighlight %}

-Calling `ssc.start()` on this new context will restart the receivers and the stream computations.
+On calling `ssc.start()` on this new context, the following steps are taken by the system

-In case of stateful operations (that is, `updateStateByKey` and `reduceByKeyAndWindow` with inverse function), the intermediate data at the time of failure also needs to be recomputed.This requires two things - (i) the RDD checkpoints and (ii) the data received since the checkpoints.
-In the current _alpha_ release, the input data received from the network is not saved durably across driver failures (the data is only replicated in memory of the worker processes and gets lost when the driver fails).
-Only with file input streams (where the data is already durably stored) is the recovery from driver failure complete and all intermediate data is recomputed.
-In a future release, this will be true for all input streams.
-Note that for non-stateful operations, with _all_ input streams, the system will recover and continue receiving and processing new data.
+1. Schedule the transformations and output operations for all the time steps between the time when the driver failed and when it was restarted.
+This is also done for those time steps that were scheduled but not processed due to the failure.
+This will make the system recompute all the intermediate data from the checkpointed RDD files, etc.
+1. Restart the network receivers, if any, and continue receiving new data.

+In the current _alpha_ release, there are two different failure behaviors based on which input sources are used.

+1. _Using HDFS files as input source_ - Since the data is reliably stored on HDFS, all data can re-computed and therefore no data will be lost due to any failure.
+1. _Using any input source that receives data through a network_ - As aforesaid, the received input data is replicated in memory to multiple nodes.
+Since, all the data in the Spark worker's memory is lost when the Spark driver fails, the past input data will not be accessible and driver recovers.
+Hence, if stateful and window-based operations are used (like `updateStateByKey`, `window`, `countByValueAndWindow`, etc.), then the intermediate state will not be recovered completely.

+In future releases, this behaviour will be fixed for all input sources, that is, all data will be recovered irrespective of which input sources are used.
+Note that for non-stateful transformations like `map`, `count`, and `reduceByKey`, with _all_ input streams, the system, upon restarting, will continue to receive and process new data.

-To understand the behavior of the system under driver failure, lets consider what will happen with a file input stream Specifically, in the case of the file input stream, it will correctly identify new files that were created while the driver was down and process them in the same way as it would have if the driver had not failed.
+To better understand the behavior of the system under driver failure with a HDFS source, lets consider what will happen with a file input stream Specifically, in the case of the file input stream, it will correctly identify new files that were created while the driver was down and process them in the same way as it would have if the driver had not failed.
 To explain further in the case of file input stream, we shall use an example.
 Lets say, files are being generated every second, and a Spark Streaming program reads every new file and output the number of lines in the file.
 This is what the sequence of outputs would be with and without a driver failure.

 <table class="table">
     <!-- Results table headers -->